grassrootseconomics/docs.grassecon.org/docs/cyber/eth-safari-2025.md

 ## Monitoring your tag blockchain activity

 - Tap and open your wallet on sarafu.network on your own smartphone (NFC required) to view balance and recent transactions.
-- Check on-chain via explorers: Celoscan (https://celoscan.io) or Blockscout (https://explorer.celo.org).
-If you only know your ENS name, resolve it to a blockchain address at https://app.ens.domains and paste that address into the explorer.
+- Check on-chain via explorers: [Celoscan](https://celoscan.io) or [Blockscout](https://explorer.celo.org).
+If you only know your ENS name, resolve it to a blockchain address at [ENS](https://app.ens.domains) and paste that address into the explorer.
 - Prefer hands-on help?
 Visit the Grassroots Economics booth.

 ### Telegram alerts for your wallet

-- Visit https://web3alert.io/ and log in with Telegram.
+- Visit [Web3Alert](https://web3alert.io/) and log in with Telegram.
 - Click "Add an alert".
 - Chain: select Celo.
 - Template: choose Address.